 Payment of Dues

 Membership in the RPSC requires payment of dues in the amount of $20/year.
-Dues are paid to SNMMI and will be due on October 1st of each year.
+Dues are paid to SNMMI and will be due on October 1st of each year with membership joining or renewal.

 Benefits of Membership: